© Crown copyright 2021

 This annual rate of price change reflects the best estimate for how much the value of a typical property has changed over the preceding twelve months.
 Similar to the ‘annual’ change, the ‘monthly’ percentage change estimates the percentage change in average house prices relative to the previous month.

-4.4 Monthly UK HPI revision
+4.4 Revisions to the UK HPI data

 4.5 Seasonal adjustments

 Seasonally adjusted series are calculated at the regional and national level only.
 These data can be found within the data tables.